kenneth558/plant_resistance_primary_perception_IN_DEVELOPMENT/latest developments on this project.md

 <p align=center>Do you have an idea for features?
 Now is a great time for all interested parties to ask me about including capabilities you think would make this project as valuable as it can be.
 Just submit an "Issue" (see the tab above) describing the device feature that would interest you.  rdetiger asks for compatibility with Adafruit μCs.
 I think that is a great direction for me to look into.
 My best guess is that the Adafruit Metro 328 will run this code and accept this board without any trouble.
 Thank you!</p>

-<dl><dt>28 Oct 2020</dt></dl>No update again.
+<dl><dt>19 Nov 2020</dt></dl>No update again.
 Still distracted from this project by having to develop a security system for my father's property.

 <dl><dt>08 Sep 2020</dt></dl>No update again.
 Still distracted from this project by having to develop a security system for my father's property.